Streets of Rage 2 - Mega Drive box art

 The Last Soul (Boss Theme)

 The menacing boss battle track.
-A dark, grinding piece that signals the escalating danger as Mr. X's forces throw their best at you.
+A dark, grinding composition that signals each escalation in Mr. X's forces throughout the campaign.